When the ball of the femoral component is dislocated from the acetabular cup.

 A crack or split/break of the thigh bone.

 Fracture of the femur including the greater trochanter can occur during insertion of the prosthesis.
-This problem is usually treated with fixation with cables and/or wires.
-Intra operative fractures range between 0.1-1.0% with cemented total hip replacements and is increased when using a cementless prosthesis (3-29%).
+This problem is usually treated with fixation, cables and/or wires.
+Intra operative fractures range between 0.1-1.0% in cemented THR and is increased when using a cementless prosthesis between 3-29%.

 Penetration or incision of an artery or vein.